tangweilun/BackendStreamflix/README.md

 The application is designed for deployment on AWS using a combination of Terraform, Docker, and a custom deployment script.

 1.  **Infrastructure Provisioning (Terraform):**
-    - The <mcfile name="deployment/terraform/main.tf" path="Streamflix/deployment/terraform/main.tf"></mcfile> script provisions the necessary AWS resources:
+    - The `deployment/terraform/main.tf` script provisions the necessary AWS resources:
       - EC2 instance for hosting the application.
       - RDS PostgreSQL instance for the database.
       - Security Groups for network traffic control.
       - Elastic IP for a static public IP address.
 2.  **Application Deployment (`deploy.sh`):**
-    - The <mcfile name="deployment/deploy.sh" path="Streamflix/deployment/deploy.sh"></mcfile> script automates the entire deployment process:
+    - The `deployment/deploy.sh` script automates the entire deployment process:
       - Prompts for AWS credentials and database password.
       - Initializes and applies Terraform configurations.
       - Retrieves outputs like EC2 public IP and RDS endpoint.